carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 private.

 ### Make the license explicit.

+> ## What is a licence?
+>
+> - Specifies allowable copying and reuse
+> - Without a licence, people cannot legally reuse your code or data
+> - Different options for different goals and funder requirements (Apache, MIT, CC, ...)
+> - For example, this lesson is reusable with attribution under a Creative Commons Attribution (CC BY) 4.0 licence.
+>
+{: .callout}

 Have a `LICENSE` file
 in the project's home directory that clearly states what license(s)